 However, it has been the experience of our divorce attorneys that adultery is not held against the offender when the parties have engaged in intercourse after the non-offender learned of the adultery.
 An exception to this general rule typically exists when the offender fails to stop their cheating behavior against the wishes of their spouse.

 If you have learned that your spouse has cheated, make the decision as to whether that is the end of the relationship.
 If so, do not go to bed with them or you risk losing a huge advantage in the divorce action.
-On the other hand, if your spouse learns you are the cheat, it might be in your best interest to seek forgiveness and “make up sex” before you find out your behavior costs you both your relationship and your assets.
+On the other hand, if your spouse learns you are the cheat, it might be in your best interest to seek forgiveness.
+Furthermore, “make up sex” before you find out your behavior costs you both your relationship and your assets.